nickswetUCSD/Capstone-Project-Q1/README.md

 ```
 `loss` can be either `cross_entropy` for cross-entropy loss or `poly` for polyloss.

+**Note:** The code runs much faster on a GPU, so it is recommended to use one.

 Then, to run test-time adaptation on the target domain, run:
 ```bash
 python utilities/test_pseudolabels.py --pseudo_label hard